DARSakthi/DARSakthi.github.io/_posts/2023-04-24-open-access.markdown

 On a personal note, as I said, I am a mathematician, where low cost open access has been a standard forever.
 There is no universe in which I (or any other mathematician) would pay 1800 CHF, or even three-quarters of that, to publish a paper.
 I just want to emphasise that this is basically an insult.

 The bottom line is, if any author invited to contribute to this special issue requests a partial or full fee waiver on the grounds of financial hardship, I would expect it to be granted.
-It ought to be granted as requested based on your own (necessarily accurate) annual reporting.
-This issue is simply dead on arrival if we don't do this, and I see no legitimate reason not to proceed in this fashion.

 [1] [https://scholarlykitchen.sspnet.org/2020/08/10/guest-post-mdpis-remarkable-growth/](https://scholarlykitchen.sspnet.org/2020/08/10/guest-post-mdpis-remarkable-growth/)
 [2] [https://paolocrosetto.wordpress.com/2021/04/12/is-mdpi-a-predatory-publisher/](https://paolocrosetto.wordpress.com/2021/04/12/is-mdpi-a-predatory-publisher/)